 If your concern about a student is based solely on attendance or academic performance, please complete and submit an Attendance and Performance Alert.
 Office of Student Success staff will reach out to the student about whom you are concerned, offer support and resources, and follow up with you.
 As appropriate, we may consult the student's academic advisor, as well.
 Please be aware that we are able to provide more effective support when we are able to connect with the student earlier in the semester.
 Questions?
 Please feel free to contact the Office of Student Success at 828.262.6987 or email@example.com.
 You are also welcome to visit us in 238 I.G.
 Greer.

-If your concern about a student is even more serious, you can refer directly to the Office of the Dean of Students.
-Office of the Dean of Students staff help faculty and staff address serious concerns about students and are committed to the safety of Appalachian students and community.
-You may contact the Office of the Dean of Students at firstname.lastname@example.org or 828-262-8284.
+If your concern about a student is even more serious, you can refer directly to the Case Management Team housed within the Office of the Dean of Students.
+The Case Management Team helps faculty and staff address serious concerns about students and are committed to the safety of Appalachian students and community.
+To share a concern about a student please complete the Case Management Care and Concern Referral Form

 Examples of this could include a student's disclosure of the following: thoughts of suicide, interpersonal violence, or other safety concern that may need immediate attention.